 NEXT COMMITTEE MEETING

-The January meeting has been cancelled due to no football being played since before Christmas.
-The next meeting will be on 13th February at 6:30pm at Vicars Cross United Reformed Church, Oldfield Drive, Vicars Cross.
+The next meeting will be on 24th April at 6:30pm at Vicars Cross United Reformed Church, Oldfield Drive, Vicars Cross.

 WESTMINSTER PARK